logzio/logz-docs/_source/logzio_collections/_log-sources/azure-graph.md

 ---

-SecureX is a cloud-native, built-in platform experience that connects our Cisco Secure portfolio and your infrastructure.
-This integration allows you to collect data from Cisco SecureX along with general Auth APIs and send it to your Logz.io account.
-A
+Microsoft Graph is a RESTful web API that enables you to access Microsoft Cloud service resources.
+This integration allows you to collect data from Azure Graph along with general OAuth APIs and send it to your Logz.io account.

 <!-- info-box-start:info -->
 You can use this integration together with [Cisco SecureX API](https://app.logz.io/#/dashboard/send-your-data/log-sources/cisco-securex).